 - In the middle of the night I awake to give thanks to you because of all your revelation-light; so right and true!

-- Anyone who loves you and bows in obedience to your words.
+- Anyone who loves you and bows in obedience to your words will be my friend.

 - Give me more revelation of your ways, for I see your love and tender care everywhere.